opencomputeproject/ocp-registry/command-registry.md

 4. Specify the intended category (Generic, Security, Project-Specific)
 5. Update this registry upon approval

-## Error Reporting Requirements

-### Transport-Agnostic Error Handling
+### Error Handling Best Practices

+#### For OCP Command Implementations
+- **MUST** use appropriate OCP error codes for all failure conditions
+- **SHOULD** use generic error codes when possible for broader compatibility
+- **SHOULD** provide meaningful error details when possible

+## Transport Bindings

+### Transport Binding Requirements

+Each transport protocol binding **MUST** define:

+1. How to frame OCP command requests and responses
+2. How to convey OCP success responses with full payload
-OCP error codes are defined independently of transport protocols.
-Each transport binding **MUST** specify how to convey OCP error codes using the transport's native error mechanisms.
+3. How to convey OCP error codes, using either the transport's native error mechanisms or as part of the response.

-### SPDM Error Reporting
+### SPDM Transport Binding

-When using SPDM transport, OCP errors are reported as follows:
+#### Command Framing
+- **Request**: Use SPDM VENDOR_DEFINED_REQUEST format
+- **Response**: Use either SPDM VENDOR_DEFINED_RESPONSE (success) or SPDM ERROR (failure)

+#### Standard Fields
+- StandardID field **MUST** contain 4 (IANA)
+- VendorID field **MUST** contain 42623 (OCP)

+#### Success Response Structure
+- Use SPDM VENDOR_DEFINED_RESPONSE format
+- First byte of VendorDefinedReqPayload/VendorDefinedRespPayload **MUST** contain the CommandVersion
+- Second byte of VendorDefinedReqPayload/VendorDefinedRespPayload **MUST** contain the CommandCode
+- OCP command request/response structures form the remainder of the payload

+#### Error Response Structure
+- Use SPDM ERROR message format
+- Set Param1 to 0xFF ("Vendor or Standards-Defined") and Param2 to 0x4 ("IANA")
+- Use the ExtendedErrorData format for a vendor or other standards-defined ERROR response message
+- Within ExtendedErrorData, set Len to 4 and VendorID to 42623 (OCP)
+- Within OpaqueErrorData, set the first byte to the length of the error code.
+Shall be 1.
+- Within OpaqueErrorData, set the second byte to the OCP error code.

 #### Protocol-Level Errors
 - Use standard SPDM ERROR message format
 - Set appropriate SPDM ErrorCode (e.g., VendorDefined, InvalidRequest)
 - Follow SPDM error response procedures

-### Other Transport Error Reporting
+### Future Transport Bindings

+Other transport protocols **MAY** define their own bindings provided they:

+- Maintain semantic equivalence of request and response structures
+- Preserve all required fields and their meanings
+- Implement appropriate error reporting using transport-native mechanisms
+- Document any transport-specific adaptations

 Future transport bindings **MAY** use different approaches such as:
 - **Native Error Fields**: Include OCP error code in response structure
 - **Status Responses**: Return either full response or error-only response
 - **Exception Mechanisms**: Use transport-native exception handling

-## Error Handling Best Practices
+### Transport-Agnostic Error Handling

-### For OCP Command Implementations
-- **MUST** use appropriate OCP error codes for all failure conditions
-- **SHOULD** use generic error codes when possible for broader compatibility
-- **SHOULD** provide meaningful error details when possible
+OCP error codes are defined independently of transport protocols.
+Each transport binding **MUST** specify how to convey OCP error codes using the transport's native error mechanisms.